platformplatform/PlatformPlatform/cloud-infrastructure/README.md

 ## Overview

-The Cloud Infrastructure folder contains Infrastructure as Code (IaC) for deploying the application to Azure using Bicep and bash scripts.
+The Cloud Infrastructure folder contains Infrastructure as Code (IaC) for deploying the application to Azure using Bicep and Bash scripts.

 ## Azure subscription and Environments